 Owner Occupied vs. Tenants

 A borrower’s business will typically occupy 100% of the square footage for many business real estate loan transactions, but it is acceptable to have up to 49% of a property occupied by tenants (either residential or commercial) if you are financing an existing building or up to 40% if you are financing new construction.
-In almost all cases however, the business must have sufficient cash flow to fully support the mortgage payments.
+In most cases however, the business must have sufficient cash flow to fully support the mortgage payments.

-100% Business Real Estate Loan with Mortgage Paid By Tenants
+100% Loan with Mortgage Paid By Tenants

 We have had numerous clients that have purchased a building where they were renting 51% or more of the space and were able to purchase the building with no down payment and have the rents from tenants completely cover the mortgage payment – or at least a sizeable portion of the payment.